Doraadventure/Assignment-4/README.md

 **Installation process**

-Clone the repository and install the dependencies cd food-ordering-system npm install
+Clone the repository and install the dependencies npm install

 Set up the MongoDB database: